replit/kaboom/README.md

 </script>
 ```

+paste this directly into an `html` file and start playing around!

 ### Usage

 the recommended way is to download a local copy of the library and use it directly, the source should be easy to read and modify (still in progress of documenting the source)